Teoroo-CMC/PiNN/doc/utils/ray_tune.rst

     from pinn.utils import TuneTrainable
     # Define the trainable from train_fn
     trainable = TuneTrainable(train_fn)
-    # Start ray cluser, use all the GPUs on this machine
+    # Start ray cluster, use all the GPUs on this machine
     os.environ['CUDA_VISIBLE_DEVICES'] = '0,1,2,3,4,5'
     ray.shutdown()
     ray.init()